alienanietka/awojnar/research/index.md

     <h3 style="font-family: 'Arial', sans-serif; font-size: 1.5em; font-weight: bold; color: #333; margin-top: 30px;">Thermodynamics and gravity</h3>
     <p style="font-family: 'Arial', sans-serif; font-size: 1.1em; color: #555; line-height: 1.6; text-align: justify;">
     <p>
-The consistency of equations in <strong>Modified Gravity (MG)</strong> has been questioned due to numerous findings from prior research.
-For example, the chemical potential's dependence on gravity suggests that changes in the description of gravitational fields may have significant effects
+The consistency of equations in Modified Gravity (MG) has been questioned due to numerous findings from prior research.
+For example, the chemical potential's dependence on gravity suggests that changes in the description of gravitational fields may have <a href="https://link.springer.com/article/10.1007/BF00674065" target="_blank">significant effects</a>.
-(<a href="https://link.springer.com/article/10.1007/BF00674065" target="_blank">source</a>).
-MG has been shown to alter the geodesic deviation equation on stellar surfaces, introducing corrections to Hooke’s law and the polytropic equation of state
+MG has been shown to alter the geodesic deviation equation on stellar surfaces, introducing <a href="https://dx.doi.org/10.1103/PhysRevD.89.064001" target="_blank">corrections</a> resembling Hooke’s law in the polytropic equation of state.
-(<a href="https://dx.doi.org/10.1103/PhysRevD.89.064001" target="_blank">source</a>).
-Furthermore, microscopic quantities such as opacity exhibit modifications, necessitating an effective treatment (<a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.92.124045" target="_blank">source</a>).
+Furthermore, microscopic quantities such as opacity exhibit modifications, providing the so-called <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.92.124045" target="_blank">effective quantities</a>.
-Corrections to thermodynamic laws, stellar stability criteria, and properties of Fermi gases are also evident, as demonstrated
+Corrections to <a href="https://link.springer.com/article/10.1140/epjc/s10052-016-4549-z" target="_blank">thermodynamic laws</a>, stellar stability criteria (check out <a href="https://link.springer.com/article/10.1140/epjc/s10052-018-5900-3" target="_blank">here</a> and <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.105.024028" target="_blank">here</a>), and <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.107.044025" target="_blank">properties of Fermi gases</a> are also evident.
-(<a href="https://link.springer.com/article/10.1140/epjc/s10052-016-4549-z" target="_blank">here</a>,
-<a href="https://link.springer.com/article/10.1140/epjc/s10052-018-5900-3" target="_blank">here</a>,
-<a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.105.024028" target="_blank">here</a>,
-and <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.107.044025" target="_blank">here</a>).
 </p>

 <p>